allent4n/MusicTag/README.md

 #### *Clone this repo and follow the steps* to play with this project. :point_down:	:point_down:

 ## Our Repo structure:
-* result/                  ---  trained model and wordconverter saved here
+* result (folder)                  ---  trained model and wordconverter saved here
-* test/                    ---  store music data for model testing
+* test (folder)                    ---  store music data for model testing
 * baseline.py             ---  train and test the baseline models
 * main.py                 ---  train and test our proposed model (CLSTMA-MT)
 * model.py                ---  all model class saved here